 Project management career path

 Thinking about a career as a project professional but not sure where to begin?
 Whether you have just left university or are thinking about a change of career, this section is full of practical advice to get you started.
+One practical way to become a project manager is to become an apprentice.

 What does a project manager do?